rgeurgas/TOSAddon/README.md

 # Tree of Savior Addons by Toadspaz
 Adds gs and memberinfo of party members.
-To be used with WBRExtend for GS
+Not compatible with WBRExtend.

 Tree of Savior © IMCGAMES CO.
 LTD.